baidyprod/Bookshop/README.md

    exit
    ```
    You will have to enter what shell is asking.
-10. Finally, you are ready to go to localhost:8001/admin and to finally create some books.
-11. You are welcome to return to localhost:8000 to test my project further.
-12. I have created a management command for you to populate store db with books and book items!
+10. I have created a management command for you to populate store db with books and book items!
 Just open a new terminal window in a project folder and run this command:
    ```shell
    docker-compose exec store bash